equinor/flownet/docs/parametrization.rst

             low_optimistic:

+scheme
+  The scheme parameter decides how many sets of relative permeability curves to generate as input to Flow.
+There are three options.
+  * global: only one set of relative permeability curves will be generated, and applied to all flow tubes in the model
+  * individual
+  * regions_from_sim

 When using the interpolation option for relative permeability, some of the keywords above have a different meaning.
 This applies to **min**, **base**, and **max**.
 There is also an additional keyword **low_optimistic** which only is meaningful to define for relative permeability.